skulpt/skulpt/source/GeneralIntro/introduction.rst

 above, programming is a skill which allows a computer scientist to take an algorithm and represent it in a notation (a program) that can be followed by a computer.
 These programs are written in **programming languages**.

+**Check your understanding**

+.. mchoicemf:: question1_1_1
+   :answer_a: To think like a computer.
+   :answer_b: To be able to write code really well.
+   :answer_c: To be able to solve problems.
+   :answer_d: To be really good at math.
+   :correct: c
+   :feedback_a: Computers do not think, they only do what we humans tell them to do via programs.
+   :feedback_b: While it is necessary for most computer scientists to know how to write code, it is not the most important skill.
+   :feedback_c: Computer scientists are all about solving problems.
+We use computers to automate those solutions and do things faster and more accurate than we can do by hand or manually.
+   :feedback_d: Computer science and math are similar in many ways and it helps to have a strong mathematical foundation, but you do not have to be good at math to be a good computer scientist.

+   What is the most important skill for a computer scientist?

+.. mchoicemf:: question1_1_2
+   :answer_a: A solution to a problem that can be solved by a computer.
+   :answer_b: A step by step list of instructions that if followed exactly will solve the problem under consideration.
+   :answer_c: A series of instructions implemented in a programming language
+   :answer_d: A special kind of notation used by computer scientists
+   :correct: b
+   :feedback_a: While it is true that algorithms often do solve problems, this is not the best answer.
+An algorithm is more than just the solution to the problem for a computer.
+An algorithm can be used to solve all sorts of problem, including those that have nothing to do with computers.
+   :feedback_b: Algorithms are like recipes:  they must be followed exactly, they must be clear and unambiguous, and they must end.
+   :feedback_c: Programming languages are used to express algorithms but an algorithm does not have to be expressed in terms of a programming language.
+   :feedback_d: Computer scientists sometimes use special notation to illustrate or document an algorithm, but this is not the definition of an algorithm.

+   An algorithm is:

 The Python Programming Language
 -------------------------------